 This problem can be resolved when we see that the verb “to justify” and its noun form, “justification,” have shades of meaning in Greek.
 One of the meanings of the verb is “to vindicate” or “to demonstrate.”

 James and Paul were addressing different questions.
-James was answering the question: “What does it profit, my brethren, if someone says he has faith but does not have works?
-Can faith save him?”
-(2:14).
+James was answering the question: “What good is it, my brothers, if someone says he has faith but does not have works?
+Can that faith save him?”
+(James 2:14).
 He understood that anyone can profess to have faith, but true faith is demonstrated as authentic by its consequent works.
 The claim of faith is vindicated (justified) by works.
 Paul has Abraham justified in the theological sense in Genesis 15 before he does any works.
 James points to the vindication or demonstration of Abraham’s faith in obedience in Genesis 22.

 However, the New Testament also links Christ’s resurrection to our justification.
-Paul writes, “It shall be imputed to us who believe in Him who raised up Jesus our Lord from the dead, who was delivered up because of our offenses, and was raised because of our justification” (Rom.
+Paul writes, “It will be counted to us who believe in him who raised from the dead Jesus our Lord, who was delivered up for our trespasses and raised for our justification” (Rom.
 4:24–25).